alan-turing-institute/data-safe-haven/docs/deployment/snippets/02_configuration.partial.md

   "tier": "The data classification tier for the SRE.
-This controls the outbound network restrictions on the SRE and which mirror set the SRE is peered with", "shmId": "The <SHM ID> that you decided on above (eg. 'testa').", "subscriptionName": "Azure subscription that the SRE will be deployed into.", "ipPrefix": "The three octet IP address prefix for the Class A range used by the management environment.
-See Alan Turing Institute default below for suggestion on how to set this", "inboundAccessFrom": "A comma-separated string of IP ranges (addresses or CIDR ranges) from which access to the RDS webclient is permitted.
+This controls the outbound network restrictions on the SRE and which mirror set the SRE is peered with", "shmId": "The <SHM ID> that you decided on above (eg. 'testa').", "subscriptionName": "Azure subscription that the SRE will be deployed into.", "ipPrefix": "The three octet IP address prefix for the Class A range used by the SRE.
+See suggestion below on how to set this", "inboundAccessFrom": "A comma-separated string of IP ranges (addresses or CIDR ranges) from which access to the RDS webclient is permitted.
 See tip default below for suggestion on how to set this.", "outboundInternetAccess": "Whether to allow outbound internet access from inside the remote desktop environment.
 Either ('Yes', 'Allow', 'Permit'), ('No', 'Deny', 'Forbid') or 'default' (for Tier 0 and 1 'Allow' otherwise 'Deny')", "computeVmImage": {